RPIP-73: rETH Protection From Underperforming Nodes Source

 Permissionless Exit Mechanism

 This specification prioritizes a precisely defined and deterministic metric that can be verified on-chain to determine which validators to exit.
-Elements of subjectivity like committees or off-chain analysis are avoided.
+Elements of subjectivity, such as committees or off-chain analysis, are avoided.
 It uses the target timeliness flag as a proxy for attestation performance, which itself is only a proxy for overall performance.
-Sync committees and block proposals are not factored in at all and account for ~15% of rewards (ignoring MEV).
+Sync committees and block proposals are not factored in at all, accounting for ~15% of rewards (ignoring MEV).

 Offline Exits Implicit

-Earlier discussions considered having a secondary exit criterion for validators being offline a certain amount of time.
-Since being offline implies target vote not being timely, we would already be exiting people that are offline for 6% over a ~100 day window.
+Earlier discussions considered adding a secondary exit criterion for validators being offline for a certain period.
+Since being offline implies the target vote is not timely, we would already be exiting people who are offline for 6% over a ~200 day window.
 A secondary criterion would only be necessary if we wanted to be stricter than that.

 Timeliness Flag Choice